zorani/RaspPiNexmonScripts/README.md

 	  	sudo airodump-ng -i wlan0mon

-## WiFi Drivers, Community Support From The Famous MrEngman
+# USB WiFi Drivers, Want to also use your own wifi usb?
+Some Notes On Community Support From The Famous MrEngman

 If you are lucky wnough to have an ethernet cable point while you are packet sniffing, you can use your hard wire connection to send back packet reports to your AWS instance... or where ever.